Timing of breastfeeding

 Your baby's bowel movements (stools) during the first 2 days will be black and tar-like (sticky and soft).

 Breastfeed often during the first 2 days to flush this sticky stool out of your baby's bowels.

-The stools then become yellow-colored and seedy.
+The stools then become yellow-colored and pasty or seedy with small flecks of digested breast milk in it.
 This is normal for a breastfed baby and is not diarrhea.

 During the first month, your baby may have a bowel movement after each breastfeeding.
 Do not worry if your baby has a bowel movement after every feeding or every 3 days, as long as the pattern is regular and your baby is gaining weight.

 Newton ER.
 Lactation and breastfeeding.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 25.